Photos

 md.
 Phebe Ann Brenton

-Leslie Smith (c.
-1840-aft.
-1850)
+Leslie Smith (1840-1851)

 Elnora Smith

 Giles was a Methodist minister and the family frequently moved to different locations in Indiana so that he could preach gospel.
-Apparently, Mary (and hence Giles) was buried in the "new" cemetery at Brownstown, Indiana.

 8 Rufus Dunham was born on November 18, 1811 in Woodbridge, Middlesex Co., New Jersey 6.
 He died on October 21, 1812 in Woodbridge, Middlesex Co., New Jersey 6.
 He is buried in the First Presbyterian Church Cemetery, Woodbridge, Middlesex Co., New Jersey.